willviles/Immerse/README.md

 ```
 ### Mute button configuration

-Immerse automatically manages any mute buttons with the imm-mute class attached.
+Immerse automatically manages any mute buttons with the imm-mute class attached:

 ```html
 <button class="imm-mute"></button>
 ```

 The default content of the button is a string - 'Audio On' and 'Audio Off'.
 However, custom strings can be added in Immerse setup options.
-For example, a popular setup is using icon font Fontawesome to graphically illustrate audio state.
+For example, a popular setup is using icon font Fontawesome to graphically illustrate audio state:

 ```js
 $.Immerse.setup({